- Program Details

-MSOE recently completed construction on the new, $3 million, 25,000 square-foot Ruehlow Nursing Complex, which is the new home for the nursing classrooms, labs and faculty offices.
+MSOE completed construction on the new, $3 million, 25,000 square-foot Ruehlow Nursing Complex, which is the new home for the nursing classrooms, labs and faculty offices in 2013.
 The new space is nearly quadruple the size of the previous nursing labs, and allows faculty to enhance the already innovative educational experience that is the hallmark of an MSOE education.

 Registered nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.
 They work in a variety of settings, including hospitals, physicians’ offices, home health care services and the military.

 In order to obtain licensure as a registered nurse in the United States, it is necessary to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Most graduate nurses take this exam within a few months following graduation.
 The MSOE-SON strives to assure students’ ability to deliver safe and effective nursing care and achieve success on the NCLEX licensure exam.